 As a side note: I bought my MegaMat 10 Used from REI at a steep discount.
 It’s worth checking there if you want to save some money.
 Summit Hut also has the best selection of Exped products if you want to buy it new.

-Disclosure: The author purchased this air mattress.Editor's note: If you’re thinking about buying gear that we’ve reviewed on SectionHiker.com, you can help support us in the process.
+Disclosure: The author purchased this air mattress.Editor's note: If you’re thinking about buying gear that we’ve reviewed or recommend on SectionHiker, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we may (but not always) receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
 Thanks and we appreciate your support!